Preventing Teen Dating Violence Starts with Education

 Be Project provides culturally relevant school-based programming designed to prevent teen dating violence and to encourage healthy relationships in middle and high school.
 Be Project engages the entire school community in encouraging healthy relationships through youth-led awareness campaigns.

-Teen Dating Violence: A pattern of behavior used to harm, threaten, intimidate, or control another person in a dating relationship.
-Eight out of 10 Be Project students can identify healthy vs. unhealthy behavior, and 9 out of 10 know how to help a friend in an abusive relationship.
+Teen Dating Violence: A pattern of behavior used to harm, threaten, intimidate or control another person in a dating relationship.
+Eight out of 10 Be Project students can identify healthy vs. unhealthy behavior, and nine out of 10 know how to help a friend in an abusive relationship.

 Be Project addresses topics such as: